Float planes, backcountry campsites, and the rare opportunity to spot grizzly bears in the wild. Limited to just 10 people.

 Katmai isn’t the only patch of remote glory on the peninsula.
-Today we’ll rise for breakfast, then hear something surprising: our float plane, descending to Spectacle Lake.
+Today we’ll rise for breakfast, then hear something surprising: our float plane, descending to pick us up.
 Our float plane will take us to Farm Lodge’s lakeside cabins at Port Alsworth, on the namesake lake of Lake Clark National Park.
 Bigger than Connecticut (and a national park only since 1980), Lake Clark sees just a few thousand visitors a year, often coming to paddle in the paradise of the lake.

 First, let’s be honest, we’ll hit the showers then have time to explore, hike or paddle on the lake before gathering for a celebratory dinner of home-cooked Alaskan fare.

 Alas, our time in this patch of paradise is over.
 We pack up for our flight back to Anchorage, bid a fond farewell to our new group of friends, bonded over Alaska’s great wild, with backcountry memories to share for years to come.
 Until next time!